WDUR: Top 40

-Ed Clinton was ownership in the 1950s, Lex Diamond introduced a 40 format and the studio left Durham to the transmitter.
-Steve Robbins ("Rockin' Robin") and Gaylord "Jay" Wood were DJ's.
-(Ed Clinton adopted "Jay" as his official nickname.)
+R&B and Sports

-During the 1980s and 1990s WDUR played music targeting the black community.
+During the 1980s and 1990s, WDUR played R&B music, serving the African-American community.
 The station simulcast WFXC and WFXK until 1994, when it began playing R&B oldies.
-A gospel format began in October 1997 on WDUR and WZZU which became what is now WNNL The Light 103.9.
+An urban gospel format began in October 1997 on WDUR and WZZU.
+WZZU later became WNNL The Light 103.9.

-By the mid-1990s, the station was owned by Clear Channel Communications and, by the year 2000, simulcasted then-oldies WTRG.
-For part of the 2000s the station aired the same programming as WTSB, a sports talk station.
+By the mid-1990s, the station was owned by Clear Channel Communications.
+By the year 2000, it was simulcasting the oldies format on WTRG.
+For part of the 2000s the station aired the same programming as WTSB, a sports radio station.
 It was during that time when Clear Channel sold WDUR to Triangle Sports Broadcasters.

+Unsuccessful sale

 On August 27, 2007, an application was filed with the FCC to transfer the license to Prieto Broadcasting, which agreed to pay $900,000 contingent on FCC approval, which was granted on October 15, 2007.
 Prieto Broadcasting is located in Doraville, Georgia, and specializes in Spanish language radio targeting the Hispanic community.
 WDUR later became Radio Luz 1490 AM, and aired the Regional Mexican programming of WETC.

 The FCC process cited in the authorization requires that the parties notify the FCC within 90 days after approval that the transfer of the license and station to the new owner has been consummated.
 However, that notice was not received by the FCC and the license remained with Triangle Sports Broadcasters.

+South Asian programming

 Triangle Sports Broadcasters sold WDUR, and filed an application (314) on April 7, 2014 with FCC for license transfer to Arohi Media LLC., a Texas-based company owned by Ravi Cherukuri.
 FCC released a public notice on April 9, 2014 as part of this process.

 On July 8, 2014, WDUR returned to the airwaves after a two-year hiatus under Arohi Media's ownership with Indian radio programming for South Asian community – a first for the market.
-By January 2017, however, WDUR was simulcasting WRSV 92.1 FM, a hip-hop formatted station in Rocky Mount, NC.
+By January 2017, however, WDUR was simulcasting WRSV 92.1 FM, a station in Elm City, North Carolina, airing an urban contemporary and hip hop music format.